carpentries-incubator/genome-mining/_episodes/07-evomining.md

  To know more about EvoMining you can read [Selem et al, Microbial Genomics 2020](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000260).

-This tool looks for protein expansions that may have evolved from the central metabolism into a specialized metabolism.
+This tool looks for protein expansions that may have evolved from the conserved metabolism into a specialized metabolism.
 For that, it builds phylogenetic trees based on all the protein copies of a certain enzyme in a given genome database.
-The output tree will differentiate copies that are related with the central metabolism, copies that are known to be implicated in discovered NP-producing-BGCs i.e. BGCs from [MiBIG database](https://mibig.secondarymetabolites.org/) and, optionally, protein copies that belong to BGCs predicted by [antiSMASH](https://antismash-db.secondarymetabolites.org/).
-Finally, some branch in the tree will be depicted as "EvoMining hits", which represent enzyme expansions that are evolutionary closer to those copies related with the secondary metabolism (MiBIG or antiSMASH BGCs) than to those related with the central (primary) metabolism.
+The output tree will differentiate copies that are related with the conserved metabolism, copies that are known to be implicated in discovered NP-producing-BGCs i.e. BGCs from [MiBIG database](https://mibig.secondarymetabolites.org/) and, optionally, protein copies that belong to BGCs predicted by [antiSMASH](https://antismash-db.secondarymetabolites.org/).
+Finally, some branch in the tree will be depicted as "EvoMining hits", which represent enzyme expansions that are evolutionary closer to those copies related with the secondary metabolism (MiBIG or antiSMASH BGCs) than to those related with the conserved (primary) metabolism.

 ## Run evomining image